discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ```

 ::: tip
 If you want the snowflake of a structure instead, access it via the `value` property.
+Note that we use `const { value: name } = ...` here to [destructure and rename](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the value obtained from the <DocsLink path="typedef/CommandInteractionOption">`CommandInteractionOption`</DocsLink> structure to avoid identifier name conflicts.
 :::

 ## Fetching and deleting responses